nellump/ltc2991-dev-board/README.md

 [1]: http://www.linear.com/product/LTC2991

 *NB: This project is a work in progress!
-Circuit design and PCB layout of Rev. A are complete; assembly is pending.*
+Mistakes have been discovered in the Rev. A schematic and PCB.
+Corrections are pending.*

 ## Features